Daisy Bloom Filters: Introduction

+We also study optimality when additionally, we have access to a distribution over queries.
+This is especially important for applications in which the performance of the filter is measured over a sequence of queries, rather than for each query separately~\cite{fan2000summary, broder2003network}.
+At the extreme end of this one can consider adversarial settings, in which an adversary forces the filter to incur many false positives (which can cause a delay in the system by forcing the filter to repeatedly access the slow dictionary).
+In these settings, defining what it means for the filter to behave efficiently can be a challenge and several definitions have been considered~\cite{naor2015bloom, mitzenmacher2018adaptive, bender2018bloom, naor2022bet}.
+For us, the challenge is to use the query distribution to obtain gains, while making sure that the filter does not on average exhibit more false positives than usual.
+This is natural when each false positive has the same cost, independent of the query element.

-\textbf{The model.} We let $\calP$ and $\calQ$ denote two distributions over $\UU$ and let $p_x$ (and $q_x$, respectively) denote the probability of drawing a specific element $x\in\UU$ from $\calP$ (and $\calQ$, respectively).
-The input set is generated by $n$ independent draws (with replacement) from $\mathcal{P}$ and then inserted into the filter.
-We refer to the product distribution induced by these $n$ draws as the \emph{input distribution} $\calP_n$.
-Similarly, we refer to $\calQ$ as the \emph{query distribution}.
+To this end, we consider a natural generative model of input sets and queries.
+Specifically, we let $\calP$ and $\calQ$ denote two distributions over the universe $\UU$ of keys and let $p_x$ (and $q_x$, respectively) denote the probability that a specific key $x\in\UU$ is sampled from $\calP$ (and $\calQ$, respectively).
+The input set $S$ is generated by $n$ independent draws (with replacement) from $\mathcal{P}$ and we let $\calP_n$ denote this product distribution.\footnote{We do not consider multiplicities although our design can be made to handle them by using techniques from counting filters~\cite{DBLP:conf/soda/PaghPR05, bonomi2006improved, pandey2017general, BerceaE21}.}

-\textbf{The filter.} Let $A$ denote the filter and let $A(S,x) \in \set{\textsf{YES},\textsf{NO}}$ denote the output of $A$ when queried on an element $x\in\UU$, after having been given a set $S\subseteq \UU$ as input.
-For a fixed input set $S$, the probability that a filter answers $\textsf{YES}$ on a given query only depends on its internal randomness.
-We then say that $A$ is a \emph{$Q$-filter with false positive rate $0<F<1$ on $S$} if it satisfies the following conditions:
+We then define approximate membership for a fixed set $S$ to mean that the average false positive probability over $\calQ$ is at most $\eps$.
+Specifically, let $\calF$ denote the filter and let $\calF(S,x) \in \set{\textsf{YES},\textsf{NO}}$ denote the answer that $\calF$ returns when queried on an element $x\in\UU$, after having been given $S\subseteq \UU$ as input.
+Then we propose the following definition: